ancap-ch/from-en/ru/Universally Preferable Behaviour/p03_ch03_01_existence_versus_non-existence.md

 “Because they *owe* me their money!”

-“I thought you said that they want to give you their money.”
+“I thought you said that they want to give you their money”.

 “No, no – they owe me.
 It’s really *my* money!”